Zebosh/codingTask/README.md

-# REST API Testing Exercise
+# API with Cucumber BDD Testing Exercise

  <dt>Task was completed by Zebo Narimanova </dt>